Meet Hyperfocus, ADHD’s Mr. Hyde

 - Look for natural breaks — the end of a television show — to conclude his favorite activity.
 Quick Tip: To get a child to stop hyperfocusing, tap him on the shoulder, wave a hand in front of his face, or stand between him and the TV or computer screen.

-- For an Adult: Set a timer to remind yourself of other tasks that need to be completed
+- Set a timer to remind yourself of other tasks that need to be completed

 - Enlist a colleague or co-worker to phone or email you at a set time

 - Ask a family member to turn off the lights in the computer or TV room to get your attention